-Medi-Cal Managed Care: AUTO ASSIGNMENT INCENTIVE PROGRAM OVERVIEW
+Medi-Cal Managed Care: AUTO-ASSIGNMENT INCENTIVE PROGRAM OVERVIEW

-The Auto Assignment Incentive Program was implemented in the Medi-Cal managed care program in December 2005 (Year 1) in the Geographic Managed Care (GMC) and Two Plan Model (2-Plan) counties.
-As of January 2017 (Year 12) Imperial and the Regional Model (RM) counties were included in the program's calculations.
+The Auto-Assignment Incentive Program was implemented in the Medi-Cal managed care program in December 2005 (Year 1) in the Geographic Managed Care (GMC) and Two-MCP Model (2-Plan) counties.
+Since January 2017 (Year 12) Imperial and the Regional Model (RM) counties were included in the program's calculations.
 The program is designed to reward Medi-Cal Managed Care Plans (MCPs) with a greater percentage of default enrollments based upon specific performance measures.
-In Program Year 12 six HEDIS Measures and two Safety Net Measures are used to develop base performance measures; Encounter Data Quality is used as an adjustment factor; and an Inadequate Safety Net PCP Assignment may reduce the percentage of default enrollments.
+In Program Year 15 (CY 2020), four HEDIS measures and two safety net measures are used to develop base performance measures; Encounter Data Quality is used as an adjustment factor; and Inadequate Safety Net PCP Assignment may reduce the percentage of default enrollments.

-HEDIS Measures Used in Auto Assignment Incentive Program Year 12 (effective January 2017 to December 2017)
+HEDIS Measures Used in Auto-Assignment Incentive Program Year 15 (effective January 2020 to December 2020